Bucknell railway station: Services

-There are five passenger trains a day southbound and six northbound (five on Saturdays), running between Shrewsbury and Swansea from Monday to Saturday, and two services on Sundays.
+There are four passenger trains a day southbound and five northbound (four on Saturdays), running between Shrewsbury and Swansea from Monday to Saturday, and two services on Sundays.
 As of October 2018, trains serving the station are operated by Transport for Wales.

 The station is a request stop for trains running from Shrewsbury to Swansea.
 Those wishing to alight or board the train here must alert the driver/conductor of the train.
 However, passenger trains running from Swansea to Shrewsbury stop here mandatorily, as the train has to stop before the level crossing.
 For trains from the Swansea direction, the level crossing is activated by the traincrew using a cabinet on the platform.
 From 1977 to 2014, the level crossing was ungated, but following a number of near-misses (such as 12 recorded incidents in 2011), half-barriers were installed in spring 2014, and fully commissioned on 28/29 April 2014.

 Bus service

-Local bus services (the Arriva Buses Wales 738 & 740) call at the station, which travel between Ludlow and Knighton and call at the nearby villages of Bedstone, Brampton Bryan and Leintwardine.
+Local bus services (the Minsterley Motors 738 & 740) call at the station, which travel between Ludlow and Knighton and call at the nearby villages of Bedstone, Brampton Bryan and Leintwardine.
 Currently 4 buses per day (in each direction) call at Bucknell.